Sonnet 8

 Could I but choose to wait a century;

-I am fair certain I should never find,
+I am quite certain I should never find,

 The endless smiles, the selfless thoughts so kind.

-What quirk of fate hath caused our paths to cross:
+What quirk of fate did cause our paths to cross,

 Joined joy and sorrow in a love’s embrace,